Saturday, August 24, 2024

 Chapter 5: Globalization of Planned Economy

-5.1.
+5.2.
 Global Planned Economy

 However, since environmental sustainability means, strictly speaking, the sustainability of the global environment - in other words, preserving the Earth so that it is not destroyed by human factors - a sustainable planned economy cannot be practiced in only one particular country.

-In its ultimate form, a sustainable planned economy must be practiced on a global scale.
+In its ultimate form, a sustainable planned economy must be processed on a global scale.
 In this respect, it aims for a more thorough globalization than the "environmental policy theory" that trivializes environmental sustainability to a national policy issue, nor the recent trend of trying to coordinate specific environmental issues such as climate change and biodiversity through individual international treaties, with ratification or withdrawal left to the discretion of each country.

 To achieve this, a world economic plan that will serve as a global standard for a sustainable planned economy is needed.
 This will be the overall framework (cap) for economic planning at the "national" level, which has been the premise of the discussion up to the previous chapter.
 In other words, planning at the "national" level will be positioned as an individual allocation (quota) based on the global economic plan.